jxmot/Toolbox/README.md

 In order for the VM to make the DHCP request a VM network setting must be changed.
 This can be done prior to installing from the ISO.
 By default the VM network adapter is set to NAT.
 Change to "Bridged Adapter" and your VM will be able to obtain its IP address.

+**Hyper-V :**

+After a recently installing *Microsoft Visual Studio Community* I noticed that their virtual machine software called *Hyper-V* was installed.
+And afterwards when I ran VirtualBox it failed to start the virtual machine.
+After some research and reading I determined that Hyper-V was the cause of the problem.
+Just to be clear the symptoms manifest as the virtual machine window closing abruptly and a dialog contain the message **VT-x is not available (VERR_VMX_NO_VMX)**.

+The fix I used was to disable Hyper-V. And the most useful information I found was at [How to Enable and Disable Hyper-V in Windows 10 & 8](http://www.poweronplatforms.com/enable-disable-hyper-v-windows-10-8/).

+After Hyper-V was disabled VirtualBox worked without any issues. **Success!**

 ## Terminal Emulators

 **Bitvise** : <https://www.bitvise.com/>